Discover and Shortlist Your Perfect Baby Names!

 BuBu BuBu means "baby" in various cultures; origin varies by context.
 African, American, Arabic, Asian, Australian, Biblical, Cherokee, Chinese, Dakota, English, Indian, Indigenous, Japanese, Korean, Maori, Native American, Persian, Punjabi, Spanish, Swahili, Tamil, Yoruba, Zulu Either

-Coki Coki is a diminutive of "Coco," meaning "chocolate" in Spanish. and Zulu., Armenian, Asian, Australian, Brazilian, Caribbean, Cherokee, Chinese, Filipino, Hawaiian, Indian, Japanese, Maori, Mexican, Native American, Persian, Puerto Rican, Spanish, Tamil, The name Coki has origins in the following: American Unisex
+Coki Coki is a diminutive of "Coco," meaning "chocolate" in Spanish.
+Armenian, Asian, Australian, Brazilian, Caribbean, Cherokee, Chinese, Filipino, Hawaiian, Indian, Japanese, Maori, Mexican, Native American, Persian, Spanish, Tamil Unisex

 Dannii Dannii is a diminutive of Danielle, meaning "God is my judge."
 Australian, English Girl.